 “Studio M’s bright neon lights were fun and electrifying and there was a buzz of people checking in and out”

-We arrived at Studio M (click here) at around 11pm after the long haul from Sydney.
-Located in the heart of Robertson Quay, close to many restaurants and bars and short stroll to the bustling Clark Quay nightlife area.
+We arrived at the Singapore Studio M (click here) at around 11pm after the long haul from Sydney.
+It’s located in the heart of Robertson Quay so it’s close to many restaurants and bars and short stroll to the bustling Clark Quay nightlife area.

 Walking into the lobby of Studio M was like entering into a somewhat extremely busy fluorescent future.